Joint Independent Audit Committee

 - Providing independent assurance on the adequacy and effectiveness of the Commissioner’s office and North Yorkshire Police internal control environment and risk management framework.

-- Overseeing the effectiveness of the framework in place for ensuring compliance with statutory requirements (and in particular those in respect of health and safety and equalities and diversity.)
+- Overseeing the effectiveness of the framework in place for ensuring compliance with statutory requirements.

 - Overseeing governance and monitoring of governance within the organisation.